Apple and Blackberry Crumble

 Super excited to be sharing this recipe with you this week.
-I know Easter is on its way, so really we should be making something chocolate themed (perhaps wait until next week for that one), but I couldn’t resist sending this delicious afternoon treat your way.
+I couldn’t resist sending this delicious afternoon treat your way.
 Apples are back in season here in NZ, and if you’ve ever loved a good old crumble, just how your grandma used to make, you will love this quick and easy no-bake version.

 Despite it not being cooked, the flavours in this crumble are really rich and defined – think juicy sweet apple, a hint of acidity from the blackberries and lemon, all encased in a creamy, buttery, walnut-y crumb.
 I’ve been having for afternoon tea every day the past week, with a creamy dolloping of coconut yoghurt on the side.
 And then for dessert as well with ice cream..
 It’s so downright full of goodness though, I reckon you could almost sneak it in for breakfast too!